google/WebFundamentals/src/content/en/android/trusted-web-activity/quick-start/index.md

 That means that if your Digital Asset Links file specifies your *production key*, verification will fail when you build with your *debug key*.
-This also can happen the other way around - if the Digital Asset Links file has your *debug key*, your TWA will work fine locally, but then when you download the signed version from the Play Store, verification will fail.
+This also can happen the other way around - if the Digital Asset Links file has your *debug key*, your Trusted Web Activity will work fine locally, but then when you download the signed version from the Play Store, verification will fail.

 You can put both your *debug key* and *production key* in your asset link file (see [Adding More Keys](#adding-more-keys) below),